 CLCs engage the community through a variety of strategies, including:

 - School governance and leadership (LSDMCs - Local School Decision-Making Committees)

 - Co-located service partners (i.e. health, recreation, adult education, etc.)

 - Door-to-door campaigns to inform and solicit support

 - Community events, such as student performances, health fairs, etc.

-- Community Conversations with District Leadership at different school sites
+- Community Conversation meetings with district leadership at different school sites

 Public Affairs Department